auryn31/blog/content/posts/ivy-lee-e-ink-with-notion.md

 ## E-Paper display

 So I decided to use an e-paper display.
 In the first step, I use the Lilygo board, which is available for less than 20$.
 The ESP32 already has wifi integrated, which makes everything a little easier.
-The E-Paper diplay has 2.13 inch and can display about 7 lines.
+The E-Paper display has 2.13 inch and can display about 7 lines.
 So perfect for my project.

 ## Getting Started

-First we need to create an integration and allow it to access the database with our tasks.
+First, we need to create an integration and allow it to access the database with our tasks.
 This is described very well [here](https://developers.notion.com/docs), so I won't summarise it again here.

 After we have the integration and the token, we should test if everything works.
 To do this, we run the following query with curl: